biogabriel7/ScaleSC/README.md

 set_cells_filter(filter, update=True)
 ```

-Update cells filter and applied on data chunks if `update` set to `True`, otherwise, update filter only.
+Update the cells filter and apply it to data chunks if `update` is set to `True`, otherwise, update the filter only.

 ---